EduVillaa/TFG-multiperiod-DC-OPF/README.md

 In order to run the program the user must execute the PySide6_GUI.py code and he or she must select the excel document GridInputs.xlsx from which the network data will be read.
 ## Input data

 The input data required to run the model are not included directly in this repository due to file size limitations.
+It is available for public access in Zenodo: 10.5281/zenodo.20716997

-They can be downloaded from the following OneDrive folder:
+Alternatively, they can be downloaded from the following OneDrive folder:

 https://1drv.ms/u/c/76f4b4c107b736ef/IQBqvn7CruiST6gKF9WLLFRrAf_8S7MVC9MH4X4SbYo96UA?e=VHkq7t